-Prep ingredients ahead.
-If you are a fan of freezer meals that allow you to dump ingredients into a freezer container or freezer storage bag to then just dump into a slow cooker, you can use the same methods for your Instant Pot!
+3. Prep ingredients ahead.
+If you are a fan of freezer meals that allow you to dump the ingredients from a freezer container or freezer storage bag into a slow cooker, you can use the same methods for your Instant Pot!
 While you may need to adjust the amount of water you use in some of these recipes, you’ll be able to throw them together and add to your freezer for easy “dump” meals that will save tons of time.

 One huge bonus about doing this and using your Instant Pot is the fact that you don’t have to worry about thawing that package overnight like you would if using a slow cooker method.
 Instead, you just toss the ingredients, still frozen, into your Instant Pot and cook according to directions.

 4. Use the accessories.
 Buying an Instant Pot doesn’t mean you just get a pressure cooking device.
 It also means you have a yogurt maker, vegetable steamer, rice cooker, and large stockpot.
 There are so many different uses for your Instant Pot, and even more accessories to use that will offer you more options for meals.
 Instead of sticking with the basics, take the time to experiment with your accessories.
 They can not only make your Instant Pot even more useful, but they can save you time and money.

 These tips for using your Instant Pot for meal planning are going to make it even easier to manage staying inside your budget each month.
 They will also make cooking for your family something you enjoy doing, instead of dread.